Susan Stanford Friedman

 Journals in which her work has appeared include PMLA, Modernism/Modernity, Narrative, New Literary History, Modern Fiction Studies, Paideuma, Signs, Feminist Studies, Tulsa Studies in Women’s Literature, Genders, China Scholarship, New Comparison, Communal/Plural, Literature and Psychology, The Annual of Psychoanalysis, Religion and Literature, Agenda, Sagetrieb, Montemora, Poesis, LIT, Journal of Narrative Technique, College English, Women’s Studies, Iowa Review, South Carolina Review, Lingua Franca, MS. Magazine, Modern Philology, Women’s Review of Books, Mettelweg 36, Revista Critica de Ciencias Sociais, and med.Azioni.

-She has lectured in Argentina, Britain, Canada, China, Dubai, Hong Kong, Italy, India, Lebanon, the Netherlands, Portugal, and Taiwan.
-Her work is translated into Chinese, German, Italian, Japanese, Portuguese, Serbian and Spanish.
+She has lectured in Argentina, Britain, Canada, China, Dubai, Hong Kong, Italy, Korea, India, Lebanon, the Netherlands, Portugal, and Taiwan.
+Her work is translated into Chinese, German, Hungerian, Icelandic, Italian, Japanese, Portuguese, Serbian, and Spanish.

-Honors include the Wayne C. Booth Award for Lifetime Achievement in Narrative Studies (2009), the Perkins Prize for Best Book in Narrative Studies (1999), a Choice Academic Book Award (1981), the Florence Howe Award for Best Essay in Feminist Criticism (1978), WARF and Bascom Professorships, and fellowships from ACLS, NEH, and the American Psychoanlytic Association.
+Honors include the Wayne C. Booth Award for Lifetime Achievement in Narrative Studies (2009), the Perkins Prize for Best Book in Narrative Studies (1999), a Choice Academic Book Award (1981), the Florence Howe Award for Best Essay in Feminist Criticism (1978), WARF, and Bascom, and Hilldale Professorships, and fellowships from ACLS, NEH, and the American Psychoanlytic Association.
 She has also been honored with 4 teaching awards at UW-Madison.

 20th and 21st Centuries American, British, and Anglophone world literatures; modernism/modernity; women’s writing (fiction, poetry, essay); feminist theory; comparative postcolonial, diaspora, migration, transnational, and border theory and literature; narrative theory; psychoanalysis; multiculturalism and race studies; contemporary cultural theory, especially anthropology and geography; film.

-She is currently completing Provocations: Modernist Studies for the Twenty-First Century and has begun work on Sisters of Scheherazade: Muslim Feminisms and Women’s Diasporic Writing.
+She is currently working on Sisters of Scheherazade: Muslim Feminisms and Women’s Diasporic Writing.

-She has taught some twenty-six courses for English and Women’s Studies and directed thirty-nine dissertations (10 in process), served on over sixty-five dissertation and MFA committees, and directed four honors theses.
+She has taught some twenty-six courses for English and Women’s Studies and directed 42 dissertations, served on over 70 dissertation and MFA committees, and directed four honors theses.

 Breezy, informal, irreverent, vibrant in detail, H.D.'s letters to her companion, Bryher, revolve around her 1933-1934 therapy sessions with Sigmund Freud, from which she emerged reborn.
 "A correspondence that tells us more about Freud as a clinician than any other source" (PsyArt), this volume includes H.D.'s and Bryher's letters, as well as letters by Freud to H.D. and Bryher, most of them published here for the first time.